 You are entitled to Part A when you turn 65 and have worked 40 quarters (10 years).

 You may voluntarily start Medicare Part B if you do not have any other medical coverage.

 You may also be entitled to Part A if you have been disabled for more than 24 months.
 You are eligible starting the 25th month of being disabled.

 Medicare Part A – Hospital Coverage

 Medicare Part A covers inpatient hospital care, skilled nursing facility care, nursing home care, hospice care, and home health care.
-Part A does not come with a monthly premium once you or your spouse have paid Medicare taxes for 40 quarters or 10 years.
-If you don’t qualify for this “premium-free Part A” coverage because you don't meet the tax criteria, you can buy Medicare Part A coverage.
+Part A does not come with a monthly premium once you or your spouse have paid Medicare taxes for 40 quarters or ten years.
+You can buy Medicare Part A coverage if you don’t qualify for this “premium-free Part A” coverage because you don’t meet the tax criteria.
 In 2021, the Medicare Part A premium will be either $259 or $471 monthly, depending on how long you or your spouse worked and paid Medicare taxes.
 It is not required for you to have both Medicare Part A and B together (unless you are interested in having the benefits of a Medicare Advantage plan).

 Medicare Part B – Medical Coverage